Simpson-Computer-Technologies-Research/APC3-4/README.md

 <h3>Project Must Include</h3>

-- Either Uses Flask or discordpy (API or Discord Bot)
+- Must be a Discord Bot
 - Minimum of 1 list or dictionary variable
 - Minimum of 3 statements (if, elif, else)
 - Minimum of 2 for loops and 1 while loop